Ellamina19/Group-response-on-Skilharvest/README.md

 ## Group-response-on-Skilharvest
-This clarly shows the response gotten from skilharvest students.
+This clearly shows the response gotten from skilharvest students.
 Let's dive into details shall we?🕺

 ## Project Overview